gorlak/gorlak.github.io/_posts/2016-08-06-insomniac-core-dump.md

 * Programmer iteration isn't frequently focus for compiler-writers, focus only on optimization
 * Don't hesitate to implement workflow that cut entire departments out of iteration, free up human cycles
+* Eric: Ended up making a simple indirection/automation solution for an audio staff member to experiment w/ design idea

 ### 3pm Interview w/ Tony Arciuolo ###

 Guest: Matt Pettineo (Ready at Dawn)

-* Matt: What are the changes necessary to go multi-platform?
+* Matt: Q: What are the changes necessary to go multi-platform?
-* Tony: Mostly software API issues and data organization issues to fulfill those APIs
+* Tony: A: Mostly software API issues and data organization issues to fulfill those APIs
 * Matt: Any way to tie a performance issue back to content is very beneficial (shaders)
 * Tony: A tricky issue is when env + lighting fight over who will benefit from complexity added to the scene, programmers arbitrate
 * Matt: Tends to be lighters we arbitrate against becuase they are more technical, make them pick their battles